Ruth2014/bio2092/04_Microbial_genomics/README.md

     yourself with zooming in and out and navigating around the genome if you have not already mastered this.

-* In the IGV software, load the reference genome ‘.fna’ file, using the `Genomes-&gt;Load Genome from File` menu.
+* In the IGV software, load the reference genome `.fna` file, using the `Genomes ->Load Genome from File` menu.

-* Load the ‘`.gff`’ annotation (gene predictions *etc*.) file for the reference genome, using the `File-&gt;Load from File` menu.
+* Load the `.gff` annotation (gene predictions *etc*.) file for the reference genome, using the `File -> Load from File` menu.

-* Load the ‘`.bam`’ files using the `File-&gt;Load from File` menu.
+* Load the `.bam` files using the `File -> Load from File` menu.
-    The corresponding ‘`.bai`’ files must be present in the same folder as the ‘`.bam`’ files.
+    The corresponding `.bai` files must be present in the same folder as the `.bam` files.

-* Navigate to this position on the genome: 759807-763325.
-You should be able to see *rpoB* gene.
+* Navigate to this position on the genome: 759807 - 763325.
+You should
+    be able to see *rpoB* gene.
 What is the relevance of this gene to antibiotic resistance?
 What sequence variation do you observe in this gene?